Indie Microblogging by Manton Reece

 People were pulled away from blogging, drawn to social networks that were faster to post to and easier to interact with friends.
 It’s our job to pull them back to blogs by bringing the best parts of old-school blogging and modern social networks together.

-Next: Interview with Leah Culver →
+Next: Interlude: Interview with Marco Arment →